Installing XCP-XAPI on Ubuntu Server 12.04 LTS28 June 2012

 Before rebooting—which you’ll need to do in order to boot into the Xen kernel—I also performed the following steps.

 /etc/init.d/xendfile to prevent xend from starting up.
-(Note that I deliberately split the two sed commands here for easier readability.)
+I did this using two

 I set the XAPI toolstack as the default by editing